superpowers04/Extura/README.md

 <h1 align="center"> Extura </h1>
-An addon to Figura that allows you to do some out of Figura-scope things
+A Figura fork that allows you to do some out of Figura-scope things.
+This is mostly just a personal project for me to do random things.
+I doubt I'll port it to a mixins addon since I know nothing about mixins

 <h1 align="center"> Figura </h1>
 <p align="center">